svp19/EasyPrint/codestructure.md

-# The root consists 2 directories:
+## The root consists of 2 directories:
+1. Apache Server
+2. PrinterFac

 ## I. Apache Server
 - Serves as a content delivery network to serve media files
 - Stores all print documents in  `media/documents/user-hash/doc-name`
 - `EP_upload_post.php` transfers media from django to apache server
-  - target directory(line 5), fileuploadsize(line 22) and filetype extension(line 15) can be configured here.
+  - target directory (line 5), file_upload_size (line 22) and filetype extension (line 15) can be configured here.
 - `PaytmKit`
   - All the macros can be configured from `PaytmKit/lib`